mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 82 - Tests Violating Encapsulation/readme.md

     function test01WordIsGuessed() {
         $hangmanGame = new Hangman();
         $this->assertEquals('tests', $hangmanGame->wordToGuess());
-        // How can we make sure the word is guessed?
+        // How can you make sure the word is guessed?
     }
 }
 ```